-Keep on reading to learn more about this Idiom Activity for English learners.
+Keep on reading to learn more about this Idiom Activity for English learners, along with some other idiom activities for English language learners.

 Materials Required: Picture/PowerPoint